open-xchange/appsuite-middleware/documentation/login_and_sessions/saml_2.0_sso/01_operator_guide.md

 ## Frontend Configuration

-The frontend plugin `open-xchange-appsuite-saml` is deactivated by default.
+The frontend SAML plugin is deactivated by default.
 In order to enable the special SAML login handling, enable a samlLogin flag in `/opt/open-xchange/etc/as-config.yml`:

     default:
         host: all